 But all of the large-scale clinical trials testing vaccine safety and effectiveness intentionally excluded pregnant and lactating women.
 And so, the only real data we have on this population involved 84 pregnant women, 31 breastfeeding women, and 16 women who weren’t pregnant or breastfeeding as a control group.

-In my view, that scant data is far from enough evidence to make such a claim or recommendation
+In my view, that scant data is far from enough evidence to make such a claim or recommendation.

-Furthermore—it hints at much bigger problem
+Furthermore—it hints at a much bigger problem…

 Drug makers purposefully exclude “vulnerable” populations